ZUGFeRD/mustangproject/doc/development_documentation.md

 ![screenshot](development_documentation_screenshot_github_settings.png "Screenshot Github Settings") The Token-ID is the password.

-In .m2 also need a toolchains.xml which defines a Sun JDK 1.8 target like the following:
+In .m2 also need a toolchains.xml which defines a JDK 1.11 target like the following:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <toolchains>